 In old Windows PC and server Operating System, System partition is the one you install Windows to (usually C).
 In Windows Server 2016, System partition is not C drive but the System Reserved partition.

 System partition is the primary partition to boot Windows.
 Boot partition is where Windows Operating System files located.
 I think “System Partition” from most of the people means C drive.
 So the steps here is extending C: drive.
 If you want to extend System Reserved partition, the steps are similar.

-In Windows Server 2016, Microsoft added Extend Volume function in Disk Management, so you may try to extend system volume with this tool.
+In Windows Server 2016, Microsoft inherited Extend Volume function in Disk Management (DM), so you may try to extend volume with this tool.
 Right-click the volume you want to expand and select “Extend Volume”, finish the Extend Volume Wizard.

-However, not every drive can be extended, when trying to extend the system C drive, “Extend Volume” is grayed out and disabled.
+However, not every drive can be extended, when trying to extend the system C drive, “Extend Volume” is grayed out.

 From the explanation of Microsoft, only when there is Unallocated space that is contiguous and at the right side, you can expand this drive with Extend Volume, so if you want to decrease D drive with “Shrink Volume” and expand C with Extend Volume, impossible in Disk Management.
 The reason why I talk about this is to notice the people who are in this situation, do not delete D to get Unallocated space, because you can solve this problem non-destructively.

 How to extend System partition in Windows Server 2016